mozilla/meao/_posts/2017-10-03-sre-status.md

 #### Testing

-- An MDN maintenance mode test is scheduled today, October 3rd 2017, at 2pm eastern / 11 pacific
+- A successful MDN maintenance mode test was performed on Tuesday October 3rd 2017, at 2pm eastern / 11 pacific.

 #### Migration work